dm0275/docker-plugin/README.md

 - `DOCKER_USERNAME`: Your Docker username
 - `DOCKER_PASSWORD`: Your Docker password

-These credentials are automatically picked up by the plugin when pushing images to a repository.
+These credentials are automatically picked up by the plugin when pushing images to a registry/repository.